FOSTER: Feature Boosting and Compression for Class-Incremental Learning: Preliminary

-In order to find $\mathrm F_{m+1}$ for further optimization of the cost function, we should optimize the following formula:

-However, directly optimizing the above function to find the best $h_{m+1}$ is typically infeasible.
-The idea is to apply the steepest descent step to optimize this problem iteratively, which can be written as
+where $\alpha_i$ is the coefficient of $h_i(\cdot)$.
+Then we are supposed to find $\mathrm F_{m+1}$ for further optimization of the objective However, directly optimizing the above function to find the best $h_{m+1}$ is typically infeasible.
+Therefore, we use the steepest descent step for iterative optimization: